Babies get constipated sometimes. It’s just a fact of life. But as a mom, there are baby constipation solutions you can use!

 If your baby is eating solid foods, you can feed him prunes, pears, plums and apricots.
 These fruits provide the same benefit of juice but without the added sugar.

 Another good option, and one I wish had been available when Hbomb was an infant, are specifically designed infant formulas that can help promote comfortable stools with prebiotics.
 Prebiotics are a type of carbohydrate, also found in breast milk, that help to feed good bacteria in the digestive system.
-Enfamil® Reguline™ is a wonderful example of a baby formula that has prebiotics to help support your baby’s digestive system.

 Over the Counter Products

-There are over the counter products for infants that consist of glycerin suppositories and osmotic-type laxatives.
+There are also over the counter products for infants that consist of glycerin suppositories and osmotic-type laxatives.
 However, consult with your child’s healthcare provider before using these products.
 They are usually only recommended by a pediatrician if dietary changes are not effective.

 We certainly worked closely with my son’s healthcare provider and tried every angle of Hbomb’s diet (as well as the physical tricks) before trying any of the other products when necessary.
+To be honest, at the end of the day we ended up using Miralax for a while, which significantly helped my son, along with the dietary changes we made.